2010 Singapore Grand Prix: Qualifying

 Saturday evening's qualifying session was divided into three parts.
-The first part lasted twenty minutes and eliminated the cars that finished eighteenth or lower.
-The second session lasting fifteen minutes eliminated cars from eleventh to seventeenth.
+The first part lasted 20 minutes and eliminated the cars that finished 18th or lower.
+The second session lasting 15 minutes eliminated cars from 11th to 17th.
 The final ten-minute session set pole position to tenth.
 Cars which competed in the final session were not allowed to change tyres before the race; these started the race fitted with the tyres with which they set their quickest lap times.
 It was held in dry weather conditions.
 Alonso was fastest in the first and third sessions, and clinched his second consecutive pole position with a lap time of 1:45.390 which he set on his first run of the third session.
 He was restricted to one timed lap in the second session because of an engine mapping problem, which meant Ferrari immediately re-programmed Alonso's engine upon discovering the issue.
-Alonso was joined on the front row of the grid by Vettel, who recorded a lap 0.067 seconds slower, and felt he could have taken pole position as he misjudged a gap while following Schumacher and brushed a wall exiting the Singapore Sling chicane.
+Vettel, who recorded a lap 0.067 seconds slower, was second and felt he could have taken pole position as he misjudged a gap while following Schumacher and brushed a wall exiting the Singapore Sling chicane.
 Hamilton qualified third and was happy with his starting position despite losing downforce on the track's final sector while running in teammate Button's tow.
 Button secured fourth and pushed hard in the final session which meant he had slight damage to his rear tyres on his first run, and could not get the optimum tyre temperature in the first section on his second run.
 Webber managed fifth and admitted that he was struggling to find a good rhythm when driving the circuit.
 Barrichello qualified in sixth.
 The two Mercedes drivers took seventh and ninth; Rosberg ahead of Schumacher.
 Rosberg believed that he should have performed better in qualifying than in the practice session, as he felt the soft tyres lacked grip; Schumacher was satisfied with his qualifying performance.
 The Mercedes drivers were separated by Kubica, in the faster Renault, who was happy with his lap time despite his car sliding from a lack of grip.
-Kobayashi rounded out the top ten qualifiers.
+Kobayashi was 10th.